ros-mobile-robots/ros-mobile-robots.github.io/docs/insiders/index.md

 DiffBot and Remo?_

 Yes.
-Whether you're an individual or a company, you may use _DiffBot and Remo Insiders_ precisely under the same terms as Material for MkDocs, which are given by the [BSD 3-Clause License].
+Whether you're an individual or a company, you may use _DiffBot and Remo Insiders_ precisely under the same terms as DiffBot and Remo, which are given by the [BSD 3-Clause License].
 However, we kindly ask you to respect the following
 guidelines: